CHAPEL BOOKS

 [Oswestry] Sale Particulars - Houses and Lands

 Printed particulars for the 1839 sale of a house, stable, coach house, malthouse etc in Salop Road, two adjoining houses, 4 newly built houses in Salop Road, together with vacant plots of land.
 Occupants are variously shown as Mrs Fox, Mr Lewis, Mr Wood, Mr John Williams or their undertenants, and Rev R Clark, Mrs Rogers, Mr James, Mrs Bishop, and John Howell who is described as a gardener and seedsman.
 Accompanying the particulars is a large hand-coloured folding plan.
 The outside (as folded) is very grubby.
-Printed particulars of this vintage are relatively scarce and it's even more unusual to find one with the detailed site plan. (ref 3713) £24.00 post-free within UK
+Printed particulars of this vintage are relatively scarce and it's even more unusual to find one with the detailed site plan. (ref 3713) £24.00 UK post-free

 St Bartholomew's Church and Richard's Castle

-Anon, nd 4to roneo'd pamphlet of 10pp of text with 5 ills. (ref 0000) *£1.50
+Anon, nd 4to roneo'd pamphlet of 10pp of text with 5 ills. (ref 0000) £1.50 UK post-free

 [Shipton & Stanton Lond document] Scheduling of Lands by the Land Commissioners